CARCs and RARCs: What they are and how to use them

 B4 Late filing penalty.

-A RARC, on the other hand, is not always part of the adjusted 835 claim.
+A RARC, compared to CARC, is not always part of the adjusted 835 claim.

 RARCs are either supplemental or informational.
-Most RARCs are supplemental and further explain the CARC adjustment.
+Most RARCs are supplemental and provide additional information to explain the CARC adjustment.
 Informational RARCs have the bolded red-lettered word "Alert" attached to them.
 They convey important informational advice that you can use to resubmit the claim or send "remittance."
 It is very important to understand what these RARCs tell you to ensure payment upon remittance.

-Like CARCs, a RARC has a numeric code you can look up on X12.
-Here are some examples of RARCs you may see on your claims.
+As with CARCs, you can look up numeric RARC codes on X12.
+Here are some examples of RARC codes you may see on your claims.

 M31 Supplemental Missing radiology report.